dashingvinit/SafeShetra/README.md

 * Humidity
 * Impurities

-Also worked on a system to track workers who are stuck in harsh environment using motion detection and chips integrated with our system.
+Also worked on a system to track workers who are stuck in harsh environments using motion detection and chips integrated with our system.